Skip to content

 List<String> cheapBooks = jo.findByPath("$..book[?(@.price < 10)].title", String.class);

-JsonObject subNode = JsonPath.compile("$[?(@.name =~ /^B/)]").getJsonObject(jo);
+JsonObject subNode = JsonPath.parse("$[?(@.name =~ /^B/)]").getJsonObject(jo);

 Integer cnt = jo.evalByPath("$.a[?@>3.5].count()", Integer.class);